wesleychou7/CS50-AI/README.md

-# wesleychou7-cs50ai
+# CS50 AI
-HarvardX CS50 AI Projects
+Coding projects from HarvardX's Introduction to Artificial Intelligence with Python.